Just the Blues or Clinical Depression: Making the Distinction to Get the Help You Need

 Symptoms of Depression

-- Persistent sadness, anxiousness, or feeling of emptiness
+- Sadness, anxiousness, or feeling of emptiness that stay around

 - Loss of interest or pleasure in activities, including sex